TomPrx/Scheduling-a-dual-resource-flexible-Job-Shop-with-sequence-dependent-setup-times/README.md

 [^4]: id of the job ($i$)
 [^5]: id for the thread color of the job, thread change setups occur between different _color_id_
 [^6]: Delivery date of the job in format YYYY-MM-DD
-[^7]: Due date (in minutes) computed from the instance date and delivery date assuming working hours
+[^7]: Due date (in minutes) computed from the instance date, delivery date of the jobs and the working hours (see Notes)
 [^8]: The number of operations in the job ($O_i=0..$_(nb_op-1))_
 [^9]: OF of the job (not used)
 [^10]: id of the operation ($j$)